Energy of Phase Changes

 Summary

-Phase changes involve significant energy transfer while the temperature stays constant.
+- Phase changes involve energy transfer whilst temperature stays constant